Considering College? Prior Service Has Advantages with Army ROTC.

 You'll serve as an officer trainee in a Guard or Reserve unit and perform duties commensurate with the grade of second lieutenant.
 And once you graduate and are commissioned, you may continue your military service with your unit or apply for active duty in the U.S. Army.

 Following graduation, ROTC cadets are required to serve in the active Army, Army National Guard or Army Reserve.

 All scholarship students will be required to serve in the military for a period of eight years.
-This obligation may be fulfilled by serving two to four years on active duty, followed by four to six years' service as citizen soldiers in the Army National Guard (ARNG) or U.S. Army Reserve (USAR), or by serving eight years in the ARNG or USAR preceded by a period necessary to complete the active component resident officer basic course (OBC).
+This obligation may be fulfilled by serving two to four years on active duty, followed by four to six years' service as citizen soldiers in the Army National Guard (ARNG) or U.S. Army Reserve (USAR), or by serving eight years in the ARNG or USAR preceded by a period necessary to complete the active component resident Basic Officer Leadership Course (BOLC).

 Army ROTC is a good deal for anybody.
-It's an even better deal for veterans like you, because Army ROTC helps you apply what you've already learned to new situations as you train for a leadership role.
-You'll receive an officer's commission and, when you return to active duty, your previous active duty enlisted time will even count toward both longevity pay and retirement.
+It's an even better deal for veterans like you, because Army ROTC helps you apply what you've learned to new situations as you train for a leadership role.
+You'll receive an Officer's commission and, when you return to active duty, your previous active duty enlisted time will count toward both longevity pay and retirement.

 Contact the Office of Veteran Affairs at (956) 326-2254.